BTS: You Never Walk Alone and Love Yourself: Her

 Love Yourself: Her debuted at number seven on the Billboard 200.
 The album had 1,664,041 sales in May 2017 to lead the Gaon Chart, and was the first in 16 years to exceed 1.2 million copies sold since g.o.d's fourth album Chapter 4 (2001).
 "DNA" was released simultaneously with the EP, and its music video accumulated 21 million views in its first 24 hours.
 It became BTS's first entry on the Billboard Hot 100, charting at number 85, making them the first K-pop boy band to reach that chart.
 The single rose to number 67 the following week and became the highest-charting song on the Hot 100 for any K-pop group.
 A remix of "Mic Drop" from the album, featuring Desiigner, was released as a single and peaked at number 28, the first time a K-pop group had cracked the top forty.
 Both singles attained Gold certification from the Recording Industry Association of America (RIAA) in early 2018.
 "Mic Drop" achieved Platinum status in the US later that year.

 In November 2017, BTS became the first K-pop group to perform at the American Music Awards.
 BTS won Artist of the Year at the 19th Mnet Asian Music Awards in December, winning for the second consecutive year.
 They released "DNA" and "Mic Drop" together with a new song "Crystal Snow" as a single album in Japan on December 6, 2017, though the songs were made digitally available elsewhere.
 It topped the Oricon Chart for the week of its release.
 It was the only album by a foreign artist to be certified Double Platinum in Japan in 2017.

-Later that month, they made their Japanese television prime time music show debut on Music Station Super Live, and ended the year performing on Dick Clark's New Year's Rockin' Eve.
+Later that month, they made their Japanese television prime time music show debut on Music Station Super Live, and ended the year by performing on Dick Clark's New Year's Rockin' Eve.

-In 2017, BTS partnered with UNICEF on the "Love Myself" campaign, intended to help end violence, abuse and bullying, and to promote self-esteem and well-being among young people.
+In 2017, BTS partnered with UNICEF on the "Love Myself" campaign, intended to help end violence, abuse, and bullying, and to promote self-esteem and well-being among young people.
 Both Big Hit and the group pledged money to promote the campaign, and BTS sold special "Love Myself" merchandise and set up dedicated booths at concert venues.
 The campaign was renewed in 2021, with UNICEF deeming it to have been successful.